Need some gift-ideas for the cook in your life? Maybe I can help. Here are the culinary workhorses in my own kitchen, all saddled up for you:

 Removable-Bottom Tart Pan.
 Every serious baker needs this item.
 The removable base will turn any ordinary tart…

 Into a fabulous work of art.
-My sturdy, French-made, 9-inch removable-bottom tart pan is available from Amazon for just 10 bucks.
+My sturdy, French-made, 9-inch removable-bottom tart pan is available from Amazon for about 18 bucks.

 French Rolling Pin.
 Wanna make perfect circles of dough?
 Then do what I did several years ago, and toss out your huge, unweildy, 2-handled “American” pin.
 The sleek, tapered French version presses out pastry with the grace of Fred Astaire.
 Cost: about $10 from Amazon.